Annotations API

 PropertyTypeDescription

 idstringAnnotation ID.
-Stable identifier used by the retrieve, update, and delete operations.
-(DoiT Cloud Intelligence)
+The unique identifier used by the retrieve, update, and delete operations.

-timestampint64The point in time that the annotation is attached to, in milliseconds since the Unix epoch.
+timestampdate-time (RFC3339)The point in time at which the annotation is attached.
 Used to place markers on time series charts and to determine which table columns the annotation applies to.
-(DoiT Help Center)

 The full schema may include additional properties that control visibility and report targeting.
 Refer to the API Reference for the exact field list.